mentionthewar/mind-your-manors/README.md

 <strong>Bridges of Medieval England to c.1250</strong>.
 Dataset of georeferenced medieval bridges <a href="https://archaeologydataservice.ac.uk/archives/view/medbridges_lt_2019/downloads.cfm?archive=GIS">downloadable here</a>.
 The King could grant <a href="https://en.wikipedia.org/wiki/Pontage">pontage</a>, the right to levy a tax to pay for building or repairing a bridge (see an <a href="https://discovery.nationalarchives.gov.uk/details/r/C12217085">example described here</a>).

-## Documents (downloadable above)
+## Documents

 These documents are typically semi-structured and will require cleaning in order to make them machine processable

 <strong>Norton Manorial Court Rolls</strong> cover cases heard at the manorial court of the Lincolnshire manor of Norton from 1246 to 1539.
+Downloadable above.

+<strong> <a href="https://archive.org/details/yorkshirearchaeologicalandhistoricalsociety?sort=titleSorter&and[]%20=firstTitle:W">Wakefield Court Rolls</a></sttrong> Transcripts from the Internet Archive.
+Downloadable as plaintext (1331-3, 1338-40, 1348-52 (2 vols), 1433-6, 1537-40).
+Not very structured data. <a href="https://sourcebooks.fordham.edu/source/1274wakefield-courtrolls.asp">Further Wakefield court rolls covering 1274-97 are here</a>.
+Also unstructured.

+<strong> <a href="https://www.dhi.ac.uk/conisbrough/">Conisbrough Court Rolls</a></strong> Cases heard in this Yorkshire manorial court.
+Also semi-structured.
+Quite a bit of cleaning and scraping needed.
+Has 1324/5, 1349/50, 1380/1, 1480-6, 1536.

 ## Medieval glossary